Auto Note Importer

 GitHub Actions Workflow Status GitHub release (latest SemVer) GitHub Downloads (all assets, all releases)

-Import and sync notes bidirectionally between Airtable and your Obsidian vault with smart field mapping and organization features.
+Import and sync notes bidirectionally between Airtable, SeaTable, and your Obsidian vault with smart field mapping and organization features.
+Built on a provider-agnostic core; more databases (Supabase, Notion, Custom API) tracked in #11.

 ✨ Key Features

-• Bidirectional Sync: Sync notes from Airtable to Obsidian and back
+• Bidirectional Sync: Sync notes from your remote database to Obsidian and back

-• Subfolder Organization: Automatically organize notes into subfolders based on field values
+• Subfolder Organization: Auto-organize notes into subfolders based on a field value

-• Obsidian Bases Compatible: Optimized YAML properties for table/card views
+• Obsidian Bases Compatible: YAML output tuned for table/card views

-• Automated Syncing: Manual sync, scheduled intervals, or automatic on file change
+• Automated Syncing: Manual sync, scheduled intervals, or auto on file change

 • Zero Coding Required: Point-and-click setup with intuitive UI